 As far as Exiv2 is concerned, I'll check if there is anything we can can strip from this SRW image so that the remaining Exif block fits into the JPEG segment.
 You can check with the Darktable team if my suspicion is correct and if so, suggest that they show the error rather than suppress it.

-#4 Updated by Andreas Huggel about 5 years ago
+#4 Updated by Andreas Huggel over 5 years ago

 - Category set to exif

 - Target version set to 0.24

 - % Done changed from 0 to 100